-Mohammed Alsaleh came to Canada a little more than a year ago as a refugee from Syria.
-“Leaving the country was not an option – I had to,” he says, having had family and friends killed and his hometown destroyed in the war.
+Mohammed Alsaleh came to Canada as a refugee from Syria.
+“Staying in the country was not an option – I had to leave,” he says, having had family and friends killed and his hometown destroyed by war.
 “This is something that was forced on millions of Syrians.
 I was one of them.”

 In Syria he was studying to be a doctor; here in Canada he was told he couldn’t pick up where he left off, but would have to start at the beginning.
-He focused on school – he pursued a diploma in health care – improving his English and finding a job.
+He focused on school, improving his English, and finding a job.

-He discovered the library – a place for books (some in Arabic as well), for learning and support.
-“It’s like my home,” he says.
+He discovered the library – a place for books (some in Arabic as well), for learning and for support.
+He also used VPL’s free job search workshops.
+The library was like his home, he says.
 “After my English classes I would come here and study.
-The first card I had here in Canada was a library card, and the first book I took out was Arabic poetry to keep me connected to my native tongue.”
+The first card I had here in Canada was the library card.”

 “Canada chose me,” Mohammed says, “I’m glad that Canada gave me this opportunity to have this start-over.
 I owe my life to this country.”